 I dug into the opening chapters with interest.
 The main character is an interesting concept from the get-go.
 He’s a torturer.
-Actually, at the start of the book he’s a young boy and a torturer in training.
+Actually, at the start of the book, he’s a young boy and a torturer in training.
 The drama gets going when an interesting victim terms up at their Guild and Severian, our hero (do we call him a hero?) falls in love.

 It does not go well for Severian.
-He ends up on a journey to the distance city of Thrax, carrying an ancient and powerful sword and a whole heap of emotional baggage that stems back to a chance encounter in a graveyard.
+He ends up on a journey to the distant city of Thrax, carrying an ancient and powerful sword and a whole heap of emotional baggage that stems back to a chance encounter in a graveyard.

 The world is as interesting as the characters.
 Urth is set in the far future of what might be Earth.
-The Book of the New Sun, at least the first two volumes, read as a fantasy novel until the secrets begin to boil up.
+The Book of the New Sun, at least the first two volumes, read like a fantasy novel until the secrets begin to boil up.
 The sun is dying.
 In fact, you can easily put the novel into the Dying Earth category.

 I had challenges though.
-Despite my initial interest I found the reading tough.
+Despite my initial interest, I found the reading tough.
 American author, Gene Wolfe, wrote in the 80s but it feels like it could have been in the 50s.
 He uses some very arcane language and I had to fight to make it through.
 What’s worse; it doesn’t seem that Wolfe made up any words.
 Those obscure terms used for animals and so forth are all actual words – at least the ones I checked on Google.

 As Severian begins his trek to the city of Thrax he encounters a host of interesting and unlikely people.
 This is where the reader first starts to get hints that this fantasy is actually a sci-fi.
 The scale of the planet – is it Earth – is confusing.
 Are their walls that day takes to travel through and cities that take weeks to walk across?
 There could be.
 Equally, in the background, there are hints of a huge war fought elsewhere but which apparently drains the local area.
 I found myself thinking; “I like this bit but what does it have to do with the rest of the book?”

 Slowly, perhaps too slowly of my tastes, Wolfe begins to pull the pieces together.
-One off and random encounters begin to feel less random.
+One-off and random encounters begin to feel less random.
 You begin to wonder whether someone’s been pulling strings (or something).

 I might be tempted by reading the other two volumes in the book.
 I’m halfway there, after all.
 I also know they’re going to be a challenge.
-I’ll have to see whether there’s an audio book.
+I’ll have to see whether there’s an audiobook.
 That might be an easier way to experience the cleverness that oozes from this epic.